sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 KeePassXC has a feature called Auto-Type that, as the name implies, automatically types your username and password into a form.

-To invoke Auto-Type, move focus from your browser to KeePassXC, then right-click the entry you want to Auto-Type and click "Perform Auto-Type".
+To invoke Auto-Type, start with your cursor in the username field of the browser form you want to sign in to.
+Then right-click the entry you want to Auto-Type in KeePassXC and click "Perform Auto-Type".
 KeePassXC will type your username, hit tab, type your password, and then hit enter.

 ![autotype gif](/img/keepassxc/auto-type.gif)

-Alternatively, the Auto-Type keyboard shortcut on macOS is `Command + v`.
+Note that the Auto-Type keyboard shortcut on macOS is `Command + v`.

-(Note: `{USERNAME}{TAB}{PASSWORD}{ENTER}` is the default Auto-Type sequence.
+(Also note: `{USERNAME}{TAB}{PASSWORD}{ENTER}` is the default Auto-Type sequence.
 However you can edit this sequence on a per-group or per-entry level.

-Just edit the entry by clicking the button with the key and blue pen icon, navigate to the Auto-Type section of the menu, and write a custom Auto-Type sequence.
+To do edit the Auto-Type sequence for a single entry, we'll first choose toe edit the entry by clicking the button with the key and blue pen icon.
+Next, we'll look in the menu of large icons on the left side of the window and click on the Auto-Type section of the menu.
+Finally, we'll click the "Use custom Auto-Type sequence" radio button and write a custom Auto-Type sequence.
 [More info on writing these custom sequences](http://keepass.info/help/base/autotype.html#autoseq).)

 ![Custom Auto-type sequence](/img/keepassxc/custom-auto-type-sequence.png)